Meet the Spiny Leaf Stick Insects!

-Australia is home to approximately 150 species of Stick Insects.
-One of these species is the Spiny Leaf Stick Insect, which can been seen in the Monarto Safari Park Visitor Centre.
+Australia is home to approximately 150 species of Stick Insects – one of these species is the Spiny Leaf Stick Insect!

 Spiny Leaf Stick Insects are naturally found in the forests along the Queensland and New South Wales coast.
 They are completely harmless and rely on their mastery of camouflage to escape predators.
 When mildly disturbed, they curve their abdomen towards their attacker as if they could sting or they sway their bodies from side to side to resemble a leaf blowing in the wind.